bermane/ontario-inventory/docs/05-Imputation.md

 The kNN algorithm functions by minimizing the Euclidean distance, without weights, between n X-variables in a target observation (in this case a forested polygon) and k-reference observations.
 We tested combinations of n = 3/5/7 and use n = 7 in this example.
 In our testing, n = 7 performed slightly better than n = 5 and much better than n = 3.

-When k = 1, values from reference observations (X and Y-variables) are directly joined to the target observation.
-When k > 1, reference values are averaged using either the mean (for numeric variables) or mode (for categorical values).
+When k = 1, values from the nearest reference observation (X and Y-variables) are directly joined to the target observation.
+When k > 1, values from the nearest reference observations are averaged using either the mean (for numeric variables) or mode (for categorical values).
 All Y-variables are imputed together, maintaining the relationship between variables in the reference observations.
 We tested combinations of k = 1/3/5 and use k = 5 in this example as it produced optimal results.
 In general, larger values of k lead to higher performance but more averaging of estimated attributes, which decreases variability.

 ## **5.3** Data Requirements {-#imputation53}

 The GRM segmentation workflow requires the following data layers, which are input into the algorithm at the beginning of the code:

-1. Gridded raster layers of the following ALS metrics and Sentinel 2 imagery, which are used as imputation X-variables as well as for polygon data screening:
+1. Gridded raster layers of the following ALS metrics and Sentinel-2 imagery, which are used as imputation X-variables as well as for polygon data screening:

 Imputation X-variables: